esy/esy/docs/concepts.md

 ### Sources

-Source entries in the esy store are source code files and the recipies that build and install them bundled together.
+Source entries in the esy store are source code files and the recipes that build and install them bundled together.
 Change any of them, and esy creates a different entry for the source of a package.

 If, for instance, build instructions of a package from opam are overridden (and the source files are not necessarily touched), esy places them in a different location.